Magic is an intrinsic part of Aethelgard, flowing through the land like rivers and shaping reality itself.

 Magic has evolved significantly through Aethelgard’s history:

 • Primordial era: The Primordial-Ones are believed to have wielded magic as a creative force, shaping reality itself.
-Residual echoes of this original magic persist in ley lines, the Great Rift, and ancient artifacts
+Residual echoes of this original magic persist in ley lines, the Great-Rift, and ancient artifacts

-• First Empire: The Mage-Conclave formalized the study of magic, establishing the Seven Schools and developing systematic approaches to enchantment, warding, and combat magic.
+• First-Empire: The Mage-Conclave formalized the study of magic, establishing the Seven Schools and developing systematic approaches to enchantment, warding, and combat magic.
 The Empire’s magical achievements have never been equaled

 • Post-Cataclysm decline: The Cataclysm disrupted ley line networks and destroyed magical infrastructure.
 Knowledge was lost, institutions collapsed, and magical practice regressed for centuries